PlusToolkit/PlusBuild/CONTRIBUTING.md

-Contributions to the Plus project are welcome through standard GitHub pull requests.
+We follow the standard [GitHub Flow](https://guides.github.com/introduction/flow/) process.
+Contributions to the Plus project are welcome through GitHub pull requests.

 See below information about development process and coding rules.